 • Petron Schools.
 As a parallel effort and in support of DepEd's Adopt-A-School Program, PFI continued to pursue its school building program.
-In 2012, Petron was able to build a total of eight (8) new classrooms or four (4) Petron Schools in areas close to its depots located in Zamboanga del Norte, General Santos City and Tagbilaran City.
+In 2012, Petron was able to build a total of eight (8) new classrooms or four (4) Petron Schools in areas close to depots located Zamboanga del Norte, General Santos City and Tagbilaran City.
 This brought the total number of classrooms constructed to 197 or 79 schools, since 2002.